sarahtang7/asteroid-orbits/README.md

 1998 OH is a potentially hazardous asteroid, as its minimum orbit intersection distance with Earth is 0.03 AU and its absolute magnitude is 15.8.
 Since 1998 OH is a potential danger to Earth, its orbit must be closely monitored and updated.

+**EphemerisGenerator.py** takes in six classical orbital elements and returns the object's RA/DEC at a time-specific moment.

 ***Feel free to send any questions to me at sarahtang07@gmail.com!***